-DIY shower vapor disks can be the best remedy when your nose is stuffy or when you are dealing with seasonal threats.
+DIY shower vapor disks work well when dealing with a stuffy nose or seasonal threats.
 A steam shower can open up airways and promote healthy breathing, and by adding essential oils, it can have aromatherapy benefits too.

 Have you ever taken a hot steamy shower when you had a cold?
 Or have you ever stood in a steamy bathroom holding a stuffy baby?
 I have!